Svoby42/Svoby42/README.md

 - ⚙️ I use daily: `.html`, `.css`, `.java`
 - 💻 Running on `Windows 10` and `Arch Linux`
 - ⌚ Learning all about `The Spring Framework`
-- ⚡ Ambitions: Become a Full Stack Java Developer
+- ⚡ Ambitions: Become a Full Stack Dev

 🧰 Toolbox